A recent Dice blog gave tips on

 you add certifications to your resume?
 You need to find out what it will take to get to the next level.
 Resources

-interactive career roadmap, give you a vendor-neutral look at how to prepare to get where you
+like CompTIA’s interactive career roadmap, give you a vendor-neutral look at how to prepare to get where you

 want to be in your career.
 This is where you get to factor in your experience.
 When you review the